 - Can't comment without verifying whether Kanhaiya violated bail conditions: Delhi Police tells HC

 - Delhi HC to hear petitions seeking cancellation of Kanhaiya's bail on March 23

 - JNU row: Delhi HC dismisses plea for action against Kanhaiya Kumar

-- JNU row: Delhi High Court issues notice to police on bail plea of Kanhaiya Kumar
+- JNU row: Delhi HC to resume hearing on Kanhaiya Kumar's bail plea on Monday

 The controversy arose as Justice Pratibha Rani, who had granted interim bail to Kumar, asked the counsel whether the petitioner was personally present in the courtroom, and then warned him that he should be ready to bear costs if the petition were to be dismissed.

 At this comment, advocate R P Luthra, appearing for petitioner Prashant Kumar Umrao, raised an objection.
 He argued that the court cannot “intimidate” the petitioner as he had the “right to argue the plea” and “this is our right and it cannot be taken away”.